mparno/fenics-web/source/installation.rst

 dependencies.
 If a required package is missing, you will need to install that package and configure DOLFIN again.
 If an optional package is missing, you may choose to continue with the installation but some functionality may be missing.
+The build system will list both found and missing optional dependencies at the end of the configuration process.

 ***************
 Troubleshooting